johnofleek/PiloT/docs/Rpi/RaspberryPi.md

       221      0 lrwxrwxrwx   1 root     root            5 May 16 21:17 /dev/serial1 -> ttyS0
 ```

+If the user wishes to use the PiloT physical UART interface (as opposed to a USB serial port) it is recommended a PL011 is connnected to the PiloT so that a fully featured UART is available to interface with the cellular module.

+Summary of steps to disable BT and console
+* disable-bt -- see below
+* Enable serial port
+* Disabling the Linux Serial Console -- see below

+## RPi UART information

 The following sections were copied from the RPi official [documentation](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-uarts)